sidd-harth/kc-flux/lab1-installation/step3.md

 - Wait for the command to complete the `bootstraping` process.
 - Check the logs to understand what is happening.

-Wait till the `bootstrap` is successfully completed!!
+Wait till you see this log message `✔ all components are healthy` and then click on `NEXT`.